tendermint/tendermint/docs/nodes/configuration.md

 # Fast Sync version to use:
 #   1) "v0" (default) - the legacy fast sync implementation
-#   2) "v1" - refactor of v0 version for better testability
 #   2) "v2" - complete redesign of v0, optimized for testability & readability
 version = "v0"